studio by artist Ruben Van Leer

 The Huffington Post

-Shooting soprano Claron McFadden on Uyuni’s salt flat, Bolivia.
+Capturing soprano Claron McFadden and dancer Lukas Timulak on Uyuni’s salt flat, Bolivia.

 60 meter under ground in CERN’s Large Hadron Collider.